-Faculty Funds: This program consists of coursework that has faculty and other instructional resources in place.
+Faculty Funds - This degree program consists of coursework that has faculty and other instructional resources in place.
 As a result, there are no additional resources required to offer this program, except for the cost associated with providing additional faculty coverage in support of enrollment growth.
-Increased enrollment would potentially require new adjunct contracts at the current cost of \$1,135 per faculty load hour as needed.
-Salaries are estimated to increase by 3% each year.
+Increased enrollment would potentially increase the number of section offerings and require additional adjunct contracts at the estimated Fa2O25 rate of \$1,203 per FLH.
+Salaries are estimated to increase 3% per year.
+Administrative Staff Funds: None

-Administrative Staff Funds: None Supportive Staff Funds: None
+Supportive Staff Funds: None

-Equipment: None Library: None
+Equipment: None